Grove City, Ohio: Government

 Grove City is operated based on a city charter that was originally written in 1958 and later amended in 1982.
 The charter gives the city's power to an elected Mayor, an elected City Council, and an appointed Administrator.
 The current mayor of Grove City is Richard L. (Ike) Stage.

-It is located in the South-Western City School District.

 Grove City is split between Ohio's 3rd and Ohio's 15th congressional district.
 The city is also split between Ohio's 3rd senatorial district and Ohio's 16th senatorial district and its Ohio State House Districts are OH-17, OH-23, and OH-24.

+Arts and culture

+Grove City sponsors or hosts several events throughout the year, including its annual Wine & Arts Festival, Bourbon & Spirits Festival, and Christmas Tree Lighting and Parade.

+The Grove City Chamber of Commerce hosts the Arts in the Alley Festival and Parade annually.
+A three-day festival, it will celebrate its 45th year in 2024.